spider crawling on someone's arm, ready for a spider bite

 Symptoms of a serious spider bite, such as a bite by a black widow, brown recluse, or wolf spider, include:

-• Burning and pain at the bite area
+• Burning and pain in the bite area

 • Pain spreading to the chest or abdomen